-Plans and Projects tivities occurring in or close to the site Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
-Other activities bein - Activity Description Potential Pressure(s) Static - pots/traps: Potting for lobster and crab does occur but at Abrasion/disturbance Pots/creels, low levels and at the seaward limit of the MCZ. of the substrate on the cuttlepots, fish traps In addition, these activities will not be occurring surface of the seabed in the intertidal, therefore no in-combination Damas and of a section of Otation Contracts effect is thought to be possible.
-Removal of non-target Static - fixed nets: This activity is currently not permitted to take species Gill nets, Trammels, place within the Erme Estuary MCZ, in Pomoval of target Entangling accordance with the D&S IFCA Netting Permit Removal of target Passive - nets: Drift Byelaw.
+Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
+Other activities bein Activity Description Potential Pressure(s) Static - pots/traps: Potting for lobster and crab does occur but at Abrasion/disturbance Pots/creels, low levels and at the seaward limit of the MCZ. of the substrate on the cuttlepots, fish traps In addition, these activities will not be occurring surface of the seabed in the intertidal, therefore no in-combination 0, ,, ,, , effect is thought to be possible.
+Removal of non-target Static - fixed nets: This activity is currently not permitted to take species Gill nets, Trammels, place within the Erme Estuary MCZ, in Domeyal of target Entangling accordance with the D&S IFCA Netting Permit Removal of target Passive - nets: Drift Byelaw.
 In the estuary landward of the coordinates set out in Annex 1, Figure 4, a species nets (demersal) permit holder or named representative is not Penetration and/or Hels (defficisal) authorised to use any net other than a seine disturbance of the Seine nets & other: net (with additional restrictions specified in the substratum below the shrimp push nets, permit conditions).
-Therefore no in- surface of the seabed, Fyke and stakenets, combination effect is thought to be possible. including abrasion ring nets combination effect is thought to be possible.
-Changes in suspended solids (water clarity) Lines: Longlines As there is little to no level of this activity in the , , , , , , , , , , , , , , , , , , , , (demersal) Erme Estuary MCZ, no in-combination effect Smothering and (thought to be possible. siltation rate changes Seine nets & other: As there is little to no level of this activity in the (Light) Beach seine Erme Estuary MCZ, no in-combination effect , , thought to be possible.
+Therefore no in- surface of the seabed, Fyke and stakenets, combination effect is thought to be possible. including abrasion ring nets demandation enter to the agin to be peccision and a services 9 Changes in suspended solids (water clarity) Lines: Longlines As there is little to no level of this activity in the , (demersal) Erme Estuary MCZ, no in-combination effect Smothering and , thought to be possible. siltation rate changes Seine nets & other: As there is little to no level of this activity in the (Light) Beach seine Erme Estuary MCZ, no in-combination effect thought to be possible.
 Genetic modification & Aquaculture There is no evidence that this activity is translocation of occurring in the MCZ.
-It is thought there is no indigenous species in-combination effect Introduction of microbial pathogens latas desathas essential Introduction or spread of invasive non indigenous species
+It is thought there is no indigenous species in-combination effect lintan divistina i f Introduction of microbial pathogens Introduction or enroad Introduction or spread of invasive non indigenous species indigenous species

-D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Error!
-Reference source not found..
+D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 4.